mk-fg/reliable-discord-client-irc-daemon/README.rst

 I did ask discord staff for clarification on the matter, and got this response around Nov 2020:

-    Is third-party discord client that uses same API as webapp that does not have any kind meaningful automation beyond what official discord app considered a "self-bot" or "user-bot"?
+    Is third-party discord client that uses same API as webapp, that does not have any kind of meaningful automation beyond what official discord app has, will be considered a "self-bot" or "user-bot"?

     I.e. are absolutely all third-party clients not using Bot API in violation of discord ToS, period?